-School of Nursing is the first nursing school in the US to be officially designated as a World Health Organization Collaborating Center (WHOCC) for Nursing and Midwifery Leadership.
+School of Nursing is among the first nursing schools in the US to be officially designated as a World Health Organization Collaborating Center (WHOCC) for Nursing and Midwifery Leadership.
 Penn Nursing has been re-designated every four years since 1988.

 The Center for Health Outcomes and Policy Research (CHOPR) is founded by Dr. Linda Aiken at the University of Pennsylvania, School of Nursing.